monit-009/project3.0/README.md

 >>python setup.py install

-# in requirements.txt -e . to install coustame packages and '.' in -e use for current directory
+# In requirements.txt write "-e ." to install coustome packages and dot in -e . use for current directory
 -e .

 >>pip install -r requirements.txt